RoboCop 2014 box office: Full-fledged domestic bomb

 Jan.
 26: Made for a reported $65 million (not including marketing and distribution expenses), the Lionsgate-distributed I, Frankenstein is surely not about to become a movie franchise.
 Directed by Stuart Beattie and starring Aaron Eckhart as the “I” of the title, I, Frankenstein collected a dismal $8.3 million from 2,753 North American theaters this weekend, Jan.
 24-26, according to studio estimates found at Box Office Mojo.
 The weekend’s only new wide release in the United States and Canada, I Frankenstein landed in sixth place on the domestic box office chart.

-I Frankenstein, in fact, is the second major 2014 domestic box office bomb, following the $70 million-budgeted Renny Harlin-Kellan Lutz effort The Legend of Hercules, which debuted with $8.86 million at 2,104 locations a couple of weeks ago.
-To date, The Legend of Hercules has grossed an estimated $17.01 million; it'll likely end its domestic run with less than $20 million.
-Just as likely, I, Frankenstein, which has a 0 percent approval rating and 4.1/10 average among Rotten Tomatoes' top critics, will suffer the same ignominious box office fate.
+I Frankenstein, in fact, is the second major 2014 domestic box office bomb, following the $70 million budget Renny Harlin-Kellan Lutz effort The Legend of Hercules, which debuted with $8.86 million at 2,104 locations a couple of weeks ago.
+To date, The Legend of Hercules has grossed an estimated $17 million; it’ll likely end its domestic run with less than $20 million.
+Just as likely, I, Frankenstein, which has zero percent approval rating and 4.1/10 average among Rotten Tomatoes’ “top critics,” will suffer the same ignominious box office fate.

 Since neither movie is a sequel, international prospects don’t look too promising either.
 Having said that, braindead 3D action fare usually finds lots of fans in certain markets.